alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 Using similar language does not create an anchor.

-A confirmed anchor exists only when the source-line matches the official confirmation record.
+A confirmed anchor exists only when the source-line matches the official confirmation record and is visible through the controlled project URL.

 ## Correct Source-Line